 So, you’re thinking about applying to Northeastern University, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 With an acceptance rate of 29%, admission to Northeastern University is extremely competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1550, or an ACT score of around 35.

 Not quite there?
 Try taking our SAT prep course and you’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Northeastern admission statistics.

 - Northeastern’s acceptance rate in 2019 was 29%

 - For the class of 2023, out of 51,063 applicants, Northeastern admitted about 14,747

 - The average GPA of admitted applicants was 4.3

 - The average ACT score was 34

 - The average SAT score was 1510